Health Services

 Puberty Education

-The School Nurse teaches a one-time puberty education lecture focusing on the changes of puberty to 4th and 5th graders.
+The School Nurse teaches a one-time puberty education lecture focusing on the changes of puberty to 5th graders.
 Videos and supportive materials are provided by Teen Talk.

 Middle School Health (Grade 7/8)